WifiHubKR/firmware-mod-kit/README.md

 # Firmware Mod Kit #
+---
 This is modified version of rampageX/firmware-mod-kit for Ubuntu 24.04.1 LTS version.

 If you need Manual of firmware-mod-kit, visit [here](https://github.com/rampageX/firmware-mod-kit)

+# Updates #
+---
+- Update binwalk version 2.1.1 to 2.3.4 because of imp module error

+> Before update version of binwalk, there is a problem that can't run firmware-mod-kit because of imp module.
+>
+> 'imp' module is not supported in Python 3.12, but Ubuntu 24.04.1 lts version only support Python 3.12

+- Add config.sh script file

+> This file is for setting environment for using firmware-mod-kit.
+>
+> install prerequisites and binwalk python module automatically

 # Installaion #
+---
 You should install firmware-mod-kit as the 'root' user

 1. clone this repository